enviodev/docs/docs/HyperIndex/contract-import.md

 slug: /contract-import
 ---

-Envio's Quickstart allows you to quickly autogenerate a basic indexer.
+The Quickstart allows you to instantly autogenerate a basic indexer and query your data.
 This is the quickest way to get going and likely the starting point for most developers.

 For example, you could autogenerate an indexer for Eigenlayer AND index the entire Eigenlayer contract in under 5 minutes simply through running `envio init` and pasting the contract address from the Block Explorer: https://etherscan.io/address/0x858646372cc42e1a627fce94aa7a7033e7cf075a